auth0/docs/articles/extensions/adldap-connector.md

 ## Configuring the Extension

-To complete installation of this extension, provide the following configuration variables:
+To complete installation of this extension, click on the Auth0 AD/LDAP Connector Health Monitor box in the list of provided extensions on the Extensions page of the Management Portal.
+In the "Install Extension" window that then pops open, you will be asked to provide the following configuration variables:

 - Auth0_Domain: The domain of your Auth0 app;
 - Auth0_Global_Client_ID: The Auth0 Global Client ID for your app;